dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/honggfuzz/README.md

 hfuzz-clang++ pop.cpp -o pop_hfuzz.run
 ```

-With the executable created, we now will use ```honggfuzz``` to fuze the newly created binary.
+With the executable created, we now will use ```honggfuzz``` to fuzz the newly created binary.

 This is performed with the following command:

 ```
-honggfuzz -i in/ -s --output output/ -- ./pop_hfuzz.run
+honggfuzz -i in/ -s --output output/ --crashdir=crashes -- ./pop_hfuzz.run
 ```

 * -i in/ - Specify the input folder that contains the initial corpus values